FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Method

 \subsection{Training phase}

 The loss of the network is a combination of two branches: $L = L_{EF} + \alpha L_{CS}$, where $L_{EF}$ and $L_{CS}$ represent the losses of the embedded feature branch and the center score branch, respectively.
 The symbol $\alpha$ is a constant that makes $L_{EF}$ and $L_{CS}$ terms are roughly equally weighted.
-We introduce three matrices, feature distance matrix, valid distance matrix (VDM) and attention score matrix (ASM) for the learning of embedded features.
-Attention score matrix is obtained form the center score of each point.
+We introduce three matrices, feature distance matrix, valid distance matrix (VDM), and attention score matrix (ASM) for the learning of embedded features.

-We explain our design in the following order: feature distance matrix, valid distance matrix, center score, attention score matrix.
-The definition of $L_{EF}$ and $L_{CS}$ are at the end of this section.
+We explain our design for the training phase in the following order: feature distance matrix, valid distance matrix, center score, attention score matrix, embedded feature loss, and center score loss.
+Attention score matrix is obtained from the center score of each point.